onflow/flow-ft/README.md

 - Conditions:
     - the balance of the returned Vault must be 0

+6 - Destroying a Vault

+If a `Vault` is explicitly destroyed using Cadence's `destroy` keyword, the balance of the destroyed vault must be subracted from the total supply.

-6 - Standard for Token Metadata
+7 - Standard for Token Metadata

 - not sure what this should be yet
 - Could be a dictionary, could be an IPFS hash, could be json, etc.